 The plant is often found in veld with spekboom and guarri.
-This plant is not considered to be threatened in its habitat early in the twenty first century.
-It is monotypic, meaning that the genus consists of only the one species (Vlok and Schutte-Vlok, 2010; Leistner, (Ed.), 2000; Coates Palgrave, 2002; www.redlist.sanbi.org).
+The species is not considered threatened in habitat early in the twenty first century.